contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/01_overview.md

 A web API *Descriptor* is an APISpark cell that documents a web API.
 Many features are then accessible via the Descriptor.

-You may [create a web API Descriptor](/technical-resources/apispark/guide/document/create-descriptor "create a web API Descriptor") by introspecting existing code (Restlet framework, JAX-RS) or by importing an existing web API definition in the Swagger format, or manually.
+You may [create a web API Descriptor](/technical-resources/apispark/guide/document/create-descriptor "create a web API Descriptor") by introspecting existing code (Restlet framework, JAX-RS) or by importing an existing web API definition in the Swagger format.
+You can also manually describe your API using the intuitive user interface.

 Similarly, an APISpark Descriptor can be automatically translated to the Swagger or RAML formats.